tin2tin/Subtitle_Editor/README.md

 # Blender Subtitle Editor

 A suite of tools to empower working with subtitles/text strips in the Blender Video Sequence Editor.
-Highlights are multi-language auto-transcription of subtitles, import & export of subtitles, subtitle translation to multiple languages convenient list editing of subtitles and batch changing of text styles.
+Highlights are multi-language auto-transcription of subtitles, import & export of subtitles, subtitle translation to multiple languages, batch changing of text styles and convenient list editing and navigation of subtitles.

 ## Tutorial